danyel-ii/cubixles_/docs/20-CONTRACTS/CONTRACT_DETAILS.md

 - On-chain pool position management is not implemented.
 - RoyaltySplitter swaps via the v4 PoolManager when enabled; otherwise it forwards ETH to owner.
 - When the swap fails, all ETH is forwarded to owner.
-- When the swap succeeds, any $LESS received is split 50% to burn address and 50% to owner, then any remaining ETH balance is forwarded to owner.
+- When the swap succeeds, 50% of ETH is sent to owner, the rest is swapped to $LESS, then 90% $LESS goes to owner and 10% to burn address, followed by forwarding any remaining ETH balance to owner.
 - If PoolManager is unset, swaps are disabled and all ETH is forwarded.
 - Metadata is pinned to IPFS via the server route and references the token viewer via `animation_url`.